For useful care information click on Guini's picture to get to her BlogTweets by @moonlabradoodle Over The Moon Labradoodles

 We have a very small breeding program and our aim is to provide a few, loved Australian labradoodle puppies that will be healthy family pets.
 Australian Labradoodles were designed to fit with today's families.

 Australian Labradoodles have a naturally happy, affectionate temperament but as with a puppy of any breed they require constant attention and socialization in those early weeks to bring our their wonderful potential.

 A labradoodle is a sensitive dog and training is easy.
 We begin the training process here when the puppy is very young.

 We are often asked if our puppies are raised in the house or an out building.
 It is a good and important question.
-These are Guinivere's puppies last summer.
+These are Guinivere's puppies when they were little.
 After three weeks of age they come down from the nursery to their new home in the dining room.
 Dinner parties are relegated to the garage until puppies are old enough to be part of the household.